How to Best Understand Bloor’s Research on HANA

 “Data may be held in columnar format.
 This is not an all or nothing choice.
 Where it makes sense to use columns you can use columns and where it makes sense to use rows you can use rows combined with conventional indexes.
 Column-organised tables do not have secondary structures, such as materialised query tables, thereby eliminating any need for synchronisation.
 If you are looking for the sort of HTAP-based environment discussed previously then we believe that this is a more complete solution, albeit that Db2 with BLU does not formally meet the definition of HTAP.”

 Yes, SAP makes it seems as if they are the only vendor that offers a database that can store data in a columnar format.
 This is, as noted above, incorrect.
 IBM DB2 can do it.
 Oracle 12c can do it.
 SQL Server can also do it.
-And while SQL Server is well regarded as a good value database, I don’t know anyone who considers an innovation leader.
+And while SQL Server is well regarded as a good value database, I don’t know anyone who considers it an innovation leader.
 Here is the quotation from SQL Server’s documentation on the columnar store.

 Here is the quotation from SQL Server’s documentation on the columnar store.